outware/fastlane-plugin-cerberus/blog/BLOG.md

 <img src="assets/jira_comment.png" alt="Jira Comment" width="320"/>

-read on, you may find this tool useful.
+Read on, you may find this tool useful.

 ## Motivation